mcbrawls/inject/README.md

 }
 ```

-> [!CAUTION]
-> The Spigot module does not function on Paper.
-Please use the Paper module and check what the server
-> is running on, and decide based on that.
-The Spigot module uses reflection into internals which are
-> renamed on Paper due to mojang mappings at runtime.

 This will register an HTTP injector which will respond with `Hello, from Minecraft!`
 to any HTTP request to the Minecraft port.